Arranging for an Audition

 Who May Audition?

+Any CMU student may audition to become a member of the Chippewa Marching Band.
 All incoming freshmen and transfer students who are not Music Majors may schedule an audition in the spring.
-Questions concerning non-major auditions can be directed to Jody Pierce at 989-774-3281.
+Questions concerning non-major auditions can be directed to the main office at

 Information for Music Majors